sagar437/kubernetes-ansible-aws/README.md

 Docker/templates: This folder has index.html that is referenced in server.py file

-deploy.yml: This file applies our flask app to our kubernetes cluster.
+deploy.yml: This file applies our flask app to our kubernetes cluster using a rolling update.

 flask-service.yml: This file creates an classic load balancer for our cluster.